Granjow/electronics/electronics.md

 ### MOSFETs

+are *voltage controlled*, in contrast to bipolar transistors, which are current controlled.
+This means that when a current flows between drain and source, there is (almost) no current through the gate.

+In N-channel MOSFETs, current flows if V<sub>G</sub> > V<sub>S</sub>.
+In P-Channel MOSFETs, current flows for V<sub>G</sub> < V<sub>S</sub>.
+The load goes to the drain.

 MOSFETs can drive ridiculously high currents in their packings with heatsink like TO-220, TO-262, etc.;
 these are called *power MOSFETs*.